BELUGA WHALES EXPEDITION

-Experience the beauty of life on this off the beaten path adventure.
-We are headed to Churchill, Canada, in search of beluga whales.
+Experience the beauty of life on the Arctic Tundra.
+We are headed to Churchill, Canada, in search of beluga whales, polar bears, Arctic foxes and anything else this amazing place offers us.
 Every summer, thousands of beluga whales visit the waters of Hudson Bay to socialize, breed and hunt.
 This is your opportunity to snorkel with these iconic whales.
 Each day, when high tide rolls in, we will head out on zodiacs in search of the huge pods of belugas.
 Beluga whales are highly social animals, extremely curious and when they are feeling social they will come right up to you to get a closer look.

 Please note; these are snorkel only encounters in extreme conditions.

 Water Temperatures average, 46 - 50 F ( 8 - 10 C )

 Land Temperatures average, 42 - 85 F ( 6 - 25 C )

 Day 1- Arrive in Churchhill.
 We pick you up from airport and transfer you to the lodge.
 The rest of the day is yours to visit the town and prep cameras.

 Day 2 - 5; (4 days) Our Itinerary will be a repeat - Eat breakfast at the lodge, we will gear up (in our dive gear ) for our time out on and in the Churchill river and the Hudson Bay.
 The boats we use are rubber zodiacs.
 When we find some friendly whales, we will slip in and swim with the pod.

 The rest of our day will be spent exploring the town of Churchill, enjoying the natural beauty here and hopefully encountering wildlife.

 In the evening, when the night skies are clear and if the auroras are forecasted, we will leave town to photograph the Northern lights.